 Additionally, web developer salary depends on experience.
 Senior web developers (individuals with education and/or years of experience) earn over $90,000 on average.
 Remember, salary doesn’t include stock options and other perks offered by some tech companies, so keep that in mind when searching for a job.
 Some web developers choose not to work in an office as many freelance opportunities exist for skilled professionals.
 These jobs pay thousands for a few hours of work; web developers can earn a great living as a digital nomad.

 What Coding Languages do Web Developers Need to Know?

-Web developers need to understanding several coding languages.
-All of these coding languages are vital to website building.
+Web developers need to understanding several coding and programming languages.
+All of these coding languages are vital to web designing and web development.
 In most cases, web developers must prove their coding proficiency before hiring.
 The following coding languages represent the most basic requirements for web developers: